 How do I track my overall KiwiSaver balance

-So, as you can see, the My KiwiSaver platform gives a good indication of the transactional side of your KiwiSaver balance, such as being able to see when IRD has transferred money over to your KiwiSaver provider.
+The My KiwiSaver platform gives a good indication of the transactional side of your KiwiSaver balance.
+This includes being able to see when the IRD has transferred money to your KiwiSaver provider.
 But how can you get an overall picture of your KiwiSaver balance?

-The way you access this information will differ depending on who your KiwiSaver provider is.
+The way you access this information differs depending on your KiwiSaver provider.
 As an example, if your KiwiSaver provider is the same as your everyday banking provider, you should be able to check your KiwiSaver balance by logging into your online banking account.

-Other KiwiSaver providers will generally have a similar form of secure online login system, where you’ll enter your username and password to access your KiwiSaver information.
+Other KiwiSaver providers will generally have a similar form of secure online login system, where you can access your KiwiSaver information.
 If you’re unsure how to check your KiwiSaver balance, contact your KiwiSaver provider directly.

-Why would you want to track your KiwiSaver balance?
+Why do you need to track your KiwiSaver balance?

-If you’re working towards a first home deposit and are planning to tap into your KiwiSaver funds, then it helps to know how your balance is sitting.
-Just keep in mind that this amount is not set in stone, due to any fluctuations in investments.
-So, just use your KiwiSaver balance as a general indication, rather than a concrete figure.
+If you’re working towards a first home deposit and are planning to tap into your KiwiSaver funds, then it helps to know your balance.
+Just keep in mind that this amount is not set in stone, due to fluctuations in investments.
+So, use your KiwiSaver balance as a general indication of how you are tracking, rather than a concrete figure.